PutuJem/tech230-CICD-with-Jenkins/README.md

 ![](images/publisher.PNG)

-## **Configuring continuous delivery between Jenkins and AWS**
+## **Section 4: Configuring Continuous Delivery (CD) between Jenkins and AWS**

-1. Create a new item called `name-cd` and configure it as usual with the github project and source code management, but this time with `*/main` as the branch to build.
+1. Create a new item called `name-cd` and configure it as usual with the github project and source code management (as shown in section 1 steps 1 - 4), but this time with `*/main` as the branch to build.

 2. Provide the SSH agent PEM file to access AWS.